17 Myths to Bust about Bike Touring [and a few that might actually be true]

 Bad things happen, everywhere, but they are rare.
 Bad people exist, everywhere, but they are few.
 According to the media, we should stay at home.
 Even our governments, on their official pages, advise not to travel to a great number of countries.

-We are bombarded every day by news of wars, murders, violence.
+We are bombarded every day by news of wars, murders, and violence.
 Looks like all the world is conspiring to harm you.
 When most of the media mentions “developing countries” is mostly to depict them as dangerous places.

 Although it’s undeniably true that there is a lot of bad stuff going on on this planet, the world is still a fairly safe place to visit.
 If we take a look at the numbers, the amount of people intentionally harmed during their travels is ridiculously low.